Northern Ireland Affairs Select Committee

 The Northern Ireland Affairs Select Committee (or simply the Northern Ireland Affairs Committee) is a select committee of the House of Commons in the Parliament of the United Kingdom.
 The committee's remit is to examine the expenditure, administration and policy of the Northern Ireland Office and its associated public bodies.
 Select Committees work in both houses and report on governmental departments and economic affairs.

 Membership

-As of November 2022, the committee's membership is as follows:
+Membership of the committee is as follows:

-Changes since 2019
+Changes since 2024

+2019-2024 Parliament

+The chair was elected on 29 January 2020, with the members of the committee being announced on 2 March 2020.

+Changes 2019-2024

 2017-2019 Parliament

 The election of the chair took place on 12 July 2017, with the members of the committee being announced on 11 September 2017.

 Changes 2017-2019

 2015-2017 Parliament

 The chair was elected on 18 June 2015, with members being announced on 6 July 2015.

 Changes 2015-2017

 2010-2015 Parliament

 The chair was elected on 10 June 2010, with members being announced on 26 July 2010.